davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

-The idea is to have every thread generate a random user of the day, but only allow the first such generated user to become today's user of the day; all other `tryInitialize()` calls silently have no effect because the write-once variable has already been picked.
+The idea here is to actually choose *many* random users each day, but only install the first such user as today’s user of the day, by leveraging the write-once semantics of the `tryInitialize()` method.
 (To complete the solution, we would need a way to get a new `WriteOnce<User>` each day, but that's not important for this discussion so I'm going to handwave it.)

 Do you see how the multithreaded / distributed guarantees of `WriteOnce<T>` are automatically conferred onto this implementation of `getUserOfTheDay()`, without us having to do anything special?
-If we pass in a thread-safe `WriteOnce`, that makes `getUserOfTheDay()` thread-safe, and if we pass in a distributed `WriteOnce` then `getUserOfTheDay` is also automatically distributed.
+If we pass in a thread-safe `WriteOnce`, that makes `getUserOfTheDay()` thread-safe automatically, and if we pass in a distributed `WriteOnce` then `getUserOfTheDay` is also automatically distributed.
 Pretty nifty, huh?

 Now let's try the order cancellation problem.
 For that one, the core question was how to determine a winner if two users try to take conflicting actions at the same time.
-One possible solution is to have all attempts to ship or cancel an order race to be the first to call `tryInitialize` on a write-once variable; whichver is processed first is the one we accept, and all subsequent attempts are rejected automatically:
+One possible solution is to have all attempts to ship or cancel an order race to be the first to call `tryInitialize` on a write-once variable; whichver is processed first is the one we accept, and all subsequent attempts are rejected implicitly when `tryInitialize` ignores the corresponding write:

 ```java
 WriteOnce<OrderState> orderResult = // ...